scalacenter/scalafix.g8/scalafix/readme.md

 coursier launch ch.epfl.scala:scalafix-cli_2.12.6:0.6.0-M9 --main scalafix.cli.Cli -- -r github:scalacenter/scalafix.g8/v0.6 --verbose
 ```

-The rewrite is syntactic and runs on both `*.scala` and `*.sbt` files.
+The rewrite is syntactic and does a best-effort to migrate both `*.scala` and
+`*.sbt` files.
 The rule may not work as expected if you have customized the auto-generated
 build.sbt and test suite.

-Running the rewrite should produce a diff like this
+Running the rewrite should produce a diff like this:

 ```diff
 diff --git a/scalafix/build.sbt b/scalafix/build.sbt
 index 830ec17d..5f73b8e3 100644